These programs include school and residential programs serving children and adolescents with ASD, brain injury and other neurodevelopmental disorders.

 Our Doctoral Internship Program is accredited by the American Psychological Association (APA)* and is a member program of the Association of Psychology Postdoctoral and Internship Centers (APPIC).

-May Policy and Procedures 2024 (PDF)
+Program Policies and Procedures 2026-2027 (PDF)

 The Internship Program prepares students for integrated science and practice through three principal training components: 1) structured field training, 2) a sequence of didactic training, and 3) mentored research projects.
 These components are described below.